RocketMap/RocketMap/docs/advanced-install/docker.md

 docker run --name db --net=pogonw -v /path/to/mysql/:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=yourpassword  -d mysql:5.6.32
 ```

 The launched MySQL server will have a single user called `root` and its password will be `yourpassword`.
-However, there is no database/schema that we can use as the server will be empty on the first run, so we've gotta create one for PokemonGo-Map.
+However, there is no database/schema that we can use as the server will be empty on the first run, so we've gotta create one for RocketMap.
 This will be done by executing a MySQL command in the server.
 In order to connect to the server, execute this command:

 ```
 docker exec -i db mysql -pyourpassword -e 'CREATE DATABASE pogodb'